 There is a fee to pay for submitting an application for Italian citizenship.
 The fee is €300 regardless of where you’re from or your reason for claiming citizenship.

 This fee isn’t too steep, but it could become more expensive if you use your bank to send the money in an international transfer.
 This is because most banks charge administration fees, and use an unfavourable exchange rate.
 All of this can cost you more, but luckily there’s another option available.

-Open Wise multi-currency account and you can send money internationally for just a small fee.
-Even better, you’re guaranteed the real, mid-market exchange rate on every payment.
-This means you can keep your Italian citizenship application fees down to the bare minimum.
+Open a Wise multi-currency account and you can send money internationally for just a small fee.
+Even better, you’re guaranteed the fair mid-market exchange rate on every payment.
+This means you could keep your Italian citizenship application fees down to the bare minimum.